Looking after your pelvic floor when you have had a baby

 Are you at risk of developing pelvic floor problems?

-• Did you struggle with continence – bladder or bowel post-natally?
+- Did you struggle with continence – bladder or bowel in pregnancy or postnatally?

 If you answered ‘yes’ to any of these questions, you may benefit from specialist advice.
-If you would like further help, ask your GP to refer you to our specialist Women’s Health physiotherapist; or call the physiotherapy department direct on 01908 995432 and request a self-referral form.
+If you would like further help please refer to our online resources and self-referral forms or ask your GP/midwife or health visitor to refer you to our specialist Pelvic Health physiotherapist; or call the physiotherapy department direct on 01908 995 432 and request a self-referral form.